DigitalHistory/covid-jekyll-site/README.md

 - install jekyll and the Ruby package installer, which is called "bundler":
   - `gem install jekyll bundler`

-Then clone the site and also get a local copy of the content directory:
+Then clone the site and also get a local copy of the content directory.  **You will need to have set up ssh tokens for github**.
+Cf. [this explanation on github](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) If that seems impossibly complex...
+I will update the instructions.
+But it will mean inputting your github credentials all the time.
 - `git clone git@github.com:DigitalHistory/covid-jekyll-site.git`
 - `git submodule init`
 - `git submodule update`